bdeshayes/Kanboard-plugin-DemoData/README.md

 # DemoData plugin for Kanboard

-This plugin allow you to import generate sample data to evaluate Kanboard.
+This plugin allows you to generate some sample data in order to evaluate Kanboard.
 Why not just load a simple SQL file you might say?

-Well for a Scrum / Agile tool dates are critical so this plugin generate appropriate dates around today's date.
+Well for a Scrum / Agile tool dates are critical so this plugin generates appropriate dates around today's date.

 ## Prerequisites